near/docs/docs/evm/truffle.md

 sidebar_label: Using Truffle
 ---

-[Truffle](https://trufflesuite.com) is a popular tool for EVM-based smart contract development and testing.
+[Truffle](https://trufflesuite.com/truffle) is a popular tool for EVM-based smart contract development and testing.
 A typical dApp using Truffle will have a file called `truffle-config.js` in the project root specifying details on connection, compilation, networks, and so on.

-NEAR has a custom provider called [`near-web3-provider`](https://github.com/near/near-web3-provider) that can be specified in truffle configuration.
+NEAR has a custom provider called [`near-web3-provider`](https://github.com/near/near-web3-provider) that can be specified in Truffle configuration.
 It's published as an [NPM package](https://npmjs.com/package/near-web3-provider) and can be added with:

     npm install near-web3-provider --save-dev